itsvvill/stockUp/README.md

 - Lookup pricing information and other metrics using the stock symbol
 - Add stock to watchlist from symbol lookup with single button press
+- Get suggested stock symbols using the name of the company

 ---